nice-game-hints/deponia-doomsday/06-fair/080-ring.md

 There's the bunch of junk knights.
 Maybe they are up for a job.
 Go talk to them.

 # They aren't
 They are waiting for the prophet to finish on his task, first.
-But the prophet is having a creative crisis.
+[Help him to finish.](090-prophet.md)

+# Fourth commandment
+Great.
+Now go and offer the job to the knights.
+After they are with you enter the labyrinth.

+# Nice RPG
+You have to fight the wombat.
+Hint: grab the glass shard from the floor and throw it multiple times at the wombat to kill it.